-Read how Michelle’s Pharmacy, Holt’s Pharmacy and Coastal Pharmacy leveraged different marketing strategies to attract new patients to their pharmacy.
+Read how Michelle’s Pharmacy, Holt’s Pharmacy, and Coastal Pharmacy leveraged different marketing strategies to attract new patients to their pharmacies.

 1. Set specific goals for your marketing.

 Michelle Dyer, the owner of Michelle’s Pharmacy, wanted to increase the number of digital refills that were generated through her pharmacy’s website.
 By focusing her staff on promotion and incorporating their online strategy into their overall business strategy, the pharmacy was able to achieve a 95 percent increase in digital refills.